Andy Dalton Gives Brutally Honest Reason for Joining Cowboys

 “Dak has played really well, and I knew the situation that I was coming into,” Dalton said.

-Dalton’s journey in Dallas is as much about himself as it is the Cowboys.
+Dalton’s foray in Dallas is as much about the destination as it is the journey.
 It boils down to the bigger picture: rehab his stock now, capitalize later.

 And although hyperaware he boasts QB1 chops, with more skin in the game than his on-field superior, he’s slow-playing the process, his confidence unwavered, his candor refreshing.